Ucodia/flowtime/README.md

 This repository houses multiple implementations of the flowtime concept:

 - [flowtime-js](packages/flowtime-js/): The original flowtime library for JavaScript
-- [flowtime-c](packages/flowtime-c/): A port of the flowtime library for C
+- [flowtime-cli](packages/flowtime-cli/): A command line tool to show the current flowtime
 - [flowtime-watch](packages/flowtime-watch/): A flowtime integration for Casio F-91W as a [Sensor Watch](5) firmware

 ## Useful references